Dev-hwang/flutter_foreground_task/README.md

   flutter_foreground_task: ^8.10.4
 ```

-After adding the `flutter_foreground_task` plugin to the flutter project, we need to specify the permissions and service to use for this plugin to work properly.
+After adding the plugin to your flutter project, we need to declare the platform-specific permissions ans service to use for this plugin to work properly.

 ### :baby_chick: Android

-Open the `AndroidManifest.xml` file and specify the service tag inside the `<application>` tag as follows.
+Open the `AndroidManifest.xml` file and declare the service tag inside the `<application>` tag as follows.

 If you want the foreground service to run only when the app is running, add `android:stopWithTask="true"`.

-As mentioned in the Android guidelines, to start a FG service on Android 14+, you must specify `android:foregroundServiceType`.
+As mentioned in the Android guidelines, to start a FG service on Android 14+, you must declare `android:foregroundServiceType`.

 * [`camera`](https://developer.android.com/about/versions/14/changes/fgs-types-required#camera)
 * [`connectedDevice`](https://developer.android.com/about/versions/14/changes/fgs-types-required#connected-device)